tahirdibirovsoftware/concurrent-memo-dom/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.